All Episodes

 If you look at everything there, a lot of their targets, it often tends to be innocent people who just they don't like.

-Uh, you know, it's really funny.
+You know, it's really funny.

-But according to Antifa and their supporters, since I'm criticizing them, all of a sudden I'm now uh a fascist supporter of theirs.
+But according to Antifa and their supporters, since I'm criticizing them, all of a sudden I'm now a fascist supporter of theirs.

-Uh and do you believe that they are behind a lot of the unrest that we're all watching unfold in many American cities?
+And do you believe that they are behind a lot of the unrest that we're all watching unfold in many American cities?

 Well, first, the philosophy.

-They may say that they are fighting fascism, but That is wrong.
+They may say that they are fighting fascism, but that is wrong.

 There's been multiple different Antifa groups throughout the world that have said the fight against fascism is not over until capitalism is destroyed.